daemonsparda/walk-sample/README.md

 # walk-sample

-A Clojure library designed to ... well, that part is up to you.
+A Clojure library designed to ... well, walk the dog?

 ## Usage

-FIXME
+Open up core.clj and start up a repl in your favorite emacs

 ## License